 100 commandos, 100 terrorists: Pakistan planning a major bloodbath in Kashmir

 New Delhi, Aug 28: Pakistan is on over-drive mode, following the abrogation of Article 370.
-Apart from planning a blood bath in Jammu and Kashmir, Pakistan Ishas also deployed over 100 Special Service Group commandos along the Line of Control (LoC).
+Apart from planning a blood bath in Jammu and Kashmir, Pakistan has also deployed over 100 Special Service Group commandos along the Line of Control (LoC).

 There have been ceasefire violations that have been reported and the SSC Commandos have been involved in the same.

-The intelligence has stated that Pakistan would be on over-drive mode and would not only look to raise tensions along the border, but also launch terrorists into the Valley.
-With the government easing restrictions in a phased manner, the Intelligence Bureau has advised that the forces remain on a very high state of alert.
+The intelligence has stated that Pakistan would be on over-drive mode and would not only look to raise tensions along the border but also launch terrorists into the Valley.
+With the government easing restrictions in a phased manner, the Intelligence Bureau (IB) has advised that the forces remain on a very high state of alert.

 As cops bust international syndicate, IB warns of bigger push of fake currency by Pakistan